 Finding Election Data to use in Goal Tracker

-In order to add similar election data into Goal Tracker, you’ll first need to find that historical data.
+In order to add similar election data into Goal Tracker, you’ll first need to find that data.

 Data needed for Goal Tracker:

-• Total voter turnout
+• Total voter turnout in a past similar election

 Example from the Texas SOS: